Chart Color Schemes

 Heidelberg's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Heidelberg's health metrics are close to national benchmarks, with common health conditions among its general population being somewhat typical but higher than the national average among older cohorts.
-The rate of private health cover is exceptionally high at approximately 64% of the total population (4983 people), compared to 60.3% across Greater Melbourne and a national average of 55.3%.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 8.9 and 7.1% of residents respectively, while 69.6% declare themselves completely clear of medical ailments compared to 69.3% across Greater Melbourne.
+Heidelberg's health metrics are close to national benchmarks.
+The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.
+Approximately 64% (5,090 people) have private health cover, which is exceptionally high compared to Greater Melbourne's 60.9% and the national average of 55.7%.

 Frequently Asked Questions - Health